mr-sneezy/ArduinoHondaOBD1_to_OBD2_BT/README.md

 Supports
 --------
-* Honda ECU's before 2002
+* Honda ECU's before 2002 in countries other than the USA (who had OBDII after 1996).
-* This fork will be tested on a 1999 Honda S2000 used for track days.
+* This fork will be tested on an OzDM 1999 Honda S2000 used for track days.

 Files